 Painful nipples and/or breasts

-Too much or too little milk production
+Too much or too little milk supply or milk production

 Baby’s low weight gain

 Breastfeeding with flat nipples

 Difficulty nursing an older sibling